UniMath/agda-unimath/CODINGSTYLE.md

   definitions maximally applicable.
 Each assumed type or type family is assigned its own universe level.

-- **Reuse of Definitions**: We advocate for the reuse of existing constructions in both type specifications and definition bodies.
+- **Reuse of definitions**: We advocate for the reuse of existing constructions in both type specifications and definition bodies.
 This not only helps maintain naming consistency, but also highlights the correlation between current and prior definitions, while keeping our code concise and to the